 Having quality doggy bags may not seem worth the expense, but trust us, it leads to a better walking experience.
 You will have less mess to deal with, and as far as safety is concerned, a good bags minimalize risk as waste could carry illnesses or parasites.

 If you are walking in a city, it is always best to have some type of safety plan in place.
 You never know when you and your pup will have to get out of a tricky situation, avoid a potential dog attack, or having your puppy get into something they shouldn’t.

 9. Communication skills

 It is important to demonstrate proper communication skills when walking dogs.
 Whether you are walking your own pup or have your furry companion walked around the neighborhood by a friend or walking service, communicating your thoughts on the walk is invaluable.
 Similarly, if you have a dog walking program in the workplace, Marmol notes the importance of being able to address any concerns you have to owners in the workplace about the dog walk.

 10. Raincoats for pups

 If you are impacted by the weather on your walk, chances are your pet is too.
-Raincoats for the pups provide safety, security and keeps them dry on those rainy days.
+In fact, raincoats for your puppy can help provide safety, security, and keeps them dry on those rainy days.
 Also, consider having appropriate apparel like shoes and reflective clothing options readily available.
 Often dogs will wear socks with their shoes to avoid any injury to the paw or paw pad.

 And of course, the most important aspect of a dog walk is to have fun!
 Dog walking should be a fun bonding experience with your favorite furry companion.
 “Dog walkers have the ability to be the leader of the walk, and every dog walk is a training opportunity,” asserts Marmol.

 Next time you get some free time, grab your gear and head out on the walking path with your best mate.
-That afternoon walk could be the highlight of your furry friend’s day!
+That afternoon walk could be the highlight of your furry family member’s day!